FogNetwork/Tsunami/CONTRIBUTING.md

 **When making a game request please fill out this [form](https://github.com/FogNetwork/Tsunami/issues/new?assignees=&labels=game+request&template=game-request.yml)**

-Game requests must have a link to the game source (emulator, game, flash, or retro)
+Game requests must have a link to the game source (emulator, game, web, flash, or retro)

 Official games like minecraft cannot be added